-10 November 2020
+10 November 2020; final revision 15 April 2021

-No. Page Title 01 02 Revise the classification of the Euphoniinae (Fringillidae): transfer Euphonia musica and E. elegantissima to resurrected genus Cyanophonia or to Chlorophonia, and revise the linear sequence of the subfamily 02 06 Split Band-rumped Storm-Petrel Hydrobates castro into three species 03 17 Split Mew Gull Larus canus brachyrhynchus and rename as Short-billed Gull 22 Revise generic limits in the Phalacrocoracidae (cormorants) 04 05 26 Adopt split of Long-billed Gnatwren Ramphocaenus melanurus 28 06 Change the linear sequence of the gnatcatchers (Polioptila spp.)
-07 30 Split Tropical Gnatcatcher Polioptila plumbea into two or more species 80 36 Split Fregata rothschildi from Magnificent Frigatebird F. magnificens Resurrect Corthylio for Ruby-crowned Kinglet 09 42 10 46 Change the linear sequence of species in Chaetura 11 50 Reconsider the case to split Saxicola maurus and S. stejnegeri from Common Stonechat S. torquatus 12 63 Resurrect Philodice as a separate genus from Calliphlox 13 67 Treat McKay's Bunting Plectrophenax hyperboreus as conspecific with Snow Bunting P. nivalis
+No. Page Title

+- 01 02 Revise the classification of the Euphoniinae (Fringillidae): transfer Euphonia musica and E. elegantissima to resurrected genus Cyanophonia or to Chlorophonia, and revise the linear sequence of the subfamily - 02 06 Split Band-rumped Storm-Petrel Hydrobates castro - 03 17 Split Mew Gull Larus canus brachyrhynchus and rename as Short-billed Gull - 04 22 Revise generic limits in the Phalacrocoracidae (cormorants) - 05 26 Adopt split of Long-billed Gnatwren Ramphocaenus melanurus - 06 29 Change the linear sequence of the gnatcatchers (Polioptila spp.) - 07 31 Split Tropical Gnatcatcher Polioptila plumbea into two or more species - 08 37 Split Fregata rothschildi from Magnificent Frigatebird F. magnificens - 09 43 Resurrect Corthylio for Ruby-crowned Kinglet - 10 47 Change the linear sequence of species in Chaetura - 11 51 Reconsider the case to split Saxicola maurus and S. stejnegeri from Common Stonechat S. torquatus - 12 64 Resurrect Philodice as a separate genus from Calliphlox - 13 68 Treat McKay's Bunting Plectrophenax hyperboreus as conspecific with Snow Bunting P. nivalis